-Once Orson Welles enters the picture, things enter second gear.
+Once Orson Welles in the guise of Mr. Arkadin enters the picture, things enter second gear.
 A menacing figure, he hires Stratten, who is tough but clueless, to research Arkadin's own past to see what dirt can be turned up.
 It turns out there is quite a bit of dirt, and Stratten finds it all.
 His interviews of various wacky Wellesian characters shift things into third gear.

 |Did the castle get lead actor billing?|

 It almost is like watching two separate films.
 The first part looks like it was shot by a film student with access to fellow students as actors and a small budget.
 The second part rises to the sorts of levels achieved by "The Third Man" and "Touch of Evil."
 In the end, everything is explained and makes sense.
 Reaching the payoff requires the patience to sit through some of the most mystifyingly poor scenes in the career of Orson Welles.
 Welles' sinister stalking of Stratten is when things shift into top gear and the chase is on.
 The ending itself leaves you guessing, not about Mr. Arkadin himself, but about what happens to Stratten and Arkadin's daughter.
 But that, intriguingly, is the most satisfying conclusion possible, leaving you wanting more and having to fill in the blanks yourself.

 |The evil genius himself, Mr. Arkadin, played to hammy perfection by Orson Welles.|